Category Archives: Movies

 There are lots of elements echoing earlier Hawks movies here.
 Tough, competent men under pressure.
 A bantering relationship between an awkward male lead and a more assertive woman.
 People constantly having to prove themselves (John T. likes testing everyone).
 I think one reason it threw me off is that the character arcs — Dude struggling to stay off the booze, Feathers/John T. — are more important than the supposed threat of the Burdettes.
 That said, it’s still enjoyable, though Ricky Nelson and Dickinson ain’t much as actors.
 And may I say that is one terrific poster.
 “We’re all fools.
 We ought to get along very well together.”

 In Films of Howard Hawks, Donald C. Willis says HATARI!
-(1962) is Hawks’ worst film, the one Willis would bring up if he wanted to prove Hawks was largely talentless.
+(1962) is the film Willis would bring up if he wanted to prove Hawks was largely talentless.
 Can’t say I disagree.

 Sean Mercer (Wayne again) leads a team of men working in Africa to capture animals for American zoos, variously including Pockets (Red Buttons), the Indian (Bruce Cabot) and Brandy (Michelle Girardon), the daughter of their former boss.
 Trouble erupts because a)Brandy, whom they’ve known since childhood, is very obviously a woman now, and b)the “Dallas” the zoo hired to photograph the team’s work turns out to be another very obvious woman (Elsa Martinelli) who finds Sean attractive but frustrating; burned by his ex, he refuses to make a move so she has to do the work (“Do you prefer your kisses fast or slow?”).